By Gabrielle Kratsas

 Online, students can find resources for on campus, academic research and youth, local, regional and national organizations.

 The UIC Gender and Sexuality Center (GSC) has been around for 20 years, and their programs are designed to highlight LGBTQ identities and the layers within, including race, class, ability, geography, immigration status and religious affiliation.

-Just last year, both Campus Pride and the Huffington Post named UIC among the top 25 LGBTQ-friendliest campuses in the country.
+Just last year, Huffington Post named UIC among the top 25 LGBTQ-friendliest campuses in the country.